Manuscript Preparation InstructionsSubmission

 The journal publishes the following scientific article categories (case reports are not acceptable).
 All manuscripts will be peer reviewed by reviewers in the selected field that appears in submission process (review fields).

 - (i) Regular Paper: An original study relating to research on radiation.
 The article must be a full scientific paper, and the results must be performed under a well-organized experimental plan.
 The results should also be well-analysed and discussed.
 The manuscript sections must be arranged as follows: i) Title page, ii) Abstract, iii) Introduction, iv) Materials and Methods, v) Results, vi) Discussion, vii) Acknowledgements (optional), and viii) References.
-Please include a conclusion paragraph at the end of your discussion section but do not include a Conclusion section.
+Please include a conclusion paragraph at the end of your discussion section but do not include a header.
 Manuscripts should not exceed a maximum of 7,000 words.

 - (ii) Technical Report: A scientific work which introduces novel skills, deals with new methods and techniques, and obtains results from the methods.
 The sections must be arranged as follows: i) Title page, ii) Abstract, iii) Introduction, iv) Materials and Methods, v) Results, vi) Discussion, vii) Acknowledgements (optional), and viii) References.